Contact tracing Q&As

 We may call (from (028) 9536 8888) those who do not wish to use the web service or those who cannot use the service for other reasons.

-If you have been identified as close contact you will receive a text message from ‘HSCtracing’ instructing you to self-isolate.
-You should follow this advice immediately and follow through until the end of the 10 day period.Back to top
+If you have been identified as close contact you will receive a text message from ‘HSCtracing’ instructing you to self-isolate and get tested.
+You should follow this advice immediately.Back to top

 Why I have received a text message from ‘HSCtracing’ asking me to self-isolate?

 If you receive a text message from ‘HSCtracing’ you should immediately self-isolate.
 This means you have been identified as a close contact of a confirmed case.
 As soon as a close contacts details are added to the contact tracing service system, they’ll get a text message advising them to self-isolate and get tested.

 What if the person who tests positive doesn’t have the details of a contact?